 MOD ARB/21A15/1

-RESOLUTION 45 (REV. Dubai, 2014)
+RESOLUTION 45 (REV. Buenos Aires, 2017)

 Mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 recalling

+a) Articles 6 and 7 of the ITU International Telecommunication Regulations (ITRs);

-a) Resolution 130 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the role of ITU in building confidence and security in the use of information and communication technologies (ICTs);
+b) Resolution 130 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the role of ITU in building confidence and security in the use of information and communication technologies (ICTs);

-b) Resolution 174 (Guadalajara, 2010) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues relating to the risk of illicit use of ICTs;
+c) Resolution 174 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues relating to the risk of illicit use of ICTs;

-c) Resolution 179 (Guadalajara, 2010) of the Plenipotentiary Conference, on ITU's role in child online protection;
+d) Resolution 179 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role in child online protection;

-d) Resolution 181 (Guadalajara, 2010) of the Plenipotentiary Conference, on definitions and terminology relating to building confidence and security in the use of ICTs;
+e) Resolution 181 (Rev. Busan, 2014) of the Plenipotentiary Conference, on definitions and terminology relating to building confidence and security in the use of ICTs;

-e) Resolution 45 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC);
+f) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC);

-f) Resolution 50 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on cybersecurity;
+g) Resolution 50 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on cybersecurity;

-g) Resolution 52 (Rev. Dubai, 2012) of WTSA, on countering and combating spam;
+h) Resolution 52 (Rev. Hammamet, 2016) of WTSA, on countering and combating spam;

-h) Resolution 58 (Rev. Dubai, 2012) of WTSA, on encouraging the creation of national computer incident response teams (CIRTs), particularly in developing countries;
+i) Resolution 58 (Rev. Dubai, 2012) of WTSA, on encouraging the creation of national computer incident response teams (CIRTs), particularly in developing countries;

+j) Resolution 61 (Rev. Dubai, 2012) of WTSA on Countering and combating misappropriation and misuse of international telecommunication numbering resources

-i) Resolution 69 (Rev. Dubai, 2014) of this conference, on the creation of CIRTs, particularly for developing countries, and cooperation among them;
+k) Resolution 69 (Rev. Dubai, 2014) of this conference, on the creation of CIRTs, particularly for developing countries, and cooperation among them;

-j) Resolution 67 (Rev. Dubai, 2014) of this conference, on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;
+l) Resolution 67 (Rev. Dubai, 2014) of this conference, on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;

+m) Resolution 78 (Dubai, 2014) of WTDC on capacity building for countering misappropriation of Recommendation ITU-T E.164 telephone numbers;

-k) the noble principles, aims and objectives embodied in the Charter of the United Nations and the Universal Declaration of Human Rights;
+n) the noble principles, aims and objectives embodied in the Charter of the United Nations and the Universal Declaration of Human Rights;

-l) that ITU is the lead facilitator for Action Line C5 in the Tunis Agenda for the Information Society (Building confidence and security in the use of ICTs);
+o) that ITU is the lead facilitator for Action Line C5 in the Tunis Agenda for the Information Society (Building confidence and security in the use of ICTs);

-m) the cybersecurity-related provisions of the Tunis Commitment and the Tunis Agenda;
+p) the cybersecurity-related provisions of the Tunis Commitment and the Tunis Agenda and the outcome document of the HLM of the UNGA on the overall review of the implementation of WSIS;

-n) the goal set out in the strategic plan for the Union for 2012-2015, approved by Resolution 71 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, which calls on ITU-D to promote the availability of infrastructure and foster an enabling environment for telecommunication/ICT infrastructure development and its use in a safe and secure manner;
+q) the goal set out in the strategic plan for the Union for 2016-2019, approved by Resolution 71 (Rev. Busan, 2014) of the Plenipotentiary Conference, where ITU-D acknowledges the importance of international cooperation in enhancing reliability, availability and security in the use of ICTs;

-o) Question 22 of ITU-D Study Group 1, under which in the previous cycle many members collaborated to produce reports, including course materials for use in developing countries, such as a compendium of national experiences, best practices for public-private partnerships, best practices for building a CIRT with accompanying course material, and best practices for a CIRT management framework;
+r) Question 22 of ITU-D Study Group 1, under which in the previous cycle many members collaborated to produce reports, including course materials for use in developing countries, such as a compendium of national experiences, best practices for public-private partnerships, best practices for building a CIRT with accompanying course material, and best practices for a CIRT management framework;

-p) the report of the Chairman of the High-Level Group of Experts (HLEG) of the Global Cybersecurity Agenda (GCA), established by the ITU Secretary-General pursuant to the requirements of Action Line C5 on building confidence and security in the use of ICTs and in accordance with Resolution 140 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the role of ITU as sole facilitator for World Summit on the Information Society (WSIS) Action Line C5, and Resolution 58 (Rev. Dubai, 2012), on encouraging the creation of national CIRTs, particularly for developing countries;
+s) Question 3 of ITU-D Study Group 2, which focus on securing information and communication networks and developing a culture of cybersecurity which will reflect that secure information and communication networks are integral to building of the information society and to the economic and social development of all nations

+t) the ITU Global Cybersecurity Agenda (GCA), which encourages international cooperation aimed at proposing strategies for solutions to enhance confidence and security in the use of telecommunications/ICTs;

 q) that ITU and the United Nations Office on Drugs and Crime (UNODC) have signed a memorandum of understanding (MoU) in order to strengthen security in the use of ICTs,